Home / Heritage / Royal Greenhouses in Laeken

 • Finally, the Royal Greenhouses still contain an enormous number of rare and valuable plants.

-Each year, in the spring, the Greenhouses of Laeken are opened to the public, during almost three weeks.
+Each spring, the Greenhouses of Laeken are opened to the public, for almost three weeks.
 This tradition has been carried on for a century.

 Overall view